EXPLORE PROCESSES AT OR NEAR THE EARTH'S SURFACE

 Core areas of research

-The Earth Surface and Water programme trains students to quantitatively study the natural and human-induced physical and chemical processes, patterns, and dynamics of Earth’s continental and coastal systems as well as their responses to global change.
-Students explore and understand the modelling capabilities of the past, present, and future as well as the evolution of Earth’s environment, including human impact on this evolution.
+The Earth Surface and Water program trains students to quantitatively study the natural and human-induced physical and chemical processes, patterns, and dynamics of Earth’s continental and coastal systems as well as their responses to global change.
+Students explore and understand the modeling capabilities of the past, present, and future as well as the evolution of Earth’s environment, including human impact on this evolution.

 - How do river floods affect delta systems and their inhabitants?

 - How can we use natural processes under climate change to maintain safe - yet attractive and dynamic - coastlines?